Robin Sloan

 I really do believe the United States is a mutant marvel — a nation that invented a new way of being a nation; one in which equality and autonomy are not inherited or earned but rather simply: available—and I also believe that we are presently “fighting on a cellular level every day”.
 I think that’s been true for decades.
 It was true when I was reading these comic books.

-Only a country of incredible capacity could have made it so far, so successfully, through bullshit so dense.
+Only a country of incredible capacity could have made it so far, so successfully, through bullshit so ridiculous.

 The parable has been, for me, a source of empathy.
 I have known many Cables in my life: people profoundly gifted, those gifts consumed entirely.
 And it’s not that those are sad stories.
 Cable is a superhero!
 Many the people I’m thinking about did fine; are doing fine.
 Yet in that “fine”, there is titanic effort; constant vigilance.